 - And Remote Wipe Capabilities?

-If you lose control over an Organizational owned mobile Internet device, do you need the ability to remotely send the device a magic “kill code?”
+If you lose control over an Organizational owned mobile Internet device, do you need the ability to remotely send the device magic “kill code?”
 (Note that even if you can remotely wipe the device, there may still be off-site backups floating around, or the device may get taken offline before the kill code can be sent and processed by the device, so don’t depend too much on being able to send remote kill codes)

 - Jailbreaking Apple iPhones, Rooting Android Devices